buttplugio/buttplug-developer-guide/docs/architecture/protocol-in-depth.md

 At the core of Buttplug is the Buttplug Protocol.
 This protocol is defined in the [Buttplug Spec](https://buttplug-spec.docs.buttplug.io).

-::: tip Why is there a protocol specification?
+:::tip Why is there a protocol specification?

 It may seem a little silly to go to such formal lengths for a system for controlling sex toys, and it admittedly does introduce a level of formality that isn't seen outside of larger systems like web browsers.
 However, this serves a couple of functions: